californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 CaliforniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-California inmate records are the official documentation of individuals who are incarcerated in state prisons, conservational (fire) camps, and correctional facilities by courts in the State of California.
-The California Department of Corrections and Rehabilitation (CDCR) is responsible for maintaining physical and electronic inmate records in the State.
+California inmate records are the official documentation of individuals incarcerated in state prisons, conservation (fire) camps, and correctional facilities by state courts.
+The California Department of Corrections and Rehabilitation (CDCR) is responsible for maintaining the state's physical and electronic inmate records.

 Are Incarceration Records Public Information in California?

 Yes, incarceration records are public information in California.
-This access is granted to the public by the California Public Records Act and Section 13030.23.3 of the CDCR's Department Operation Manual (DOM).
+Public access to this information is pursuant to the provisions of the California Public Records Act and Section 13030.23.3 of the CDCR's Department Operation Manual (DOM).
 Under these rules, members of the public may access inmate records.
 However, the following inmate information is exempt from public access:

-• Identifying/personal information of an inmate that is not included in Section 13030.23.3.
-Except the requesting party is eligible under Section 13030.14 of the DOM
+• An inmate's personal/identifying information is not included per Section 13030.23.3.
+Except that the requesting party is eligible under Section 13030.14 of the DOM

 • Identifying/personal information of the family, friends, associates, and former employers of an inmate

-• Information about an inmate that is not directly related or relevant to a newsworthy event and may compromise the safety of an inmate
+• Information about an inmate that is not directly related or relevant to a newsworthy event, and may compromise the safety of the inmate

 What Information is Contained in a California Inmate Record?

-• Identifying information of the inmate such as name and alias, mugshots, gender, race, date of birth, place of birth, etc.
+• Identifying the inmate's information, such as name and alias, mugshots, gender, race, date of birth, place of birth, etc.

 • County where committed